top of page

 SPEARMINT TEA FOR ACNE

-works by reducing the testosterone in the blood that is known to cause
+Spearmint tea has significant anti-androgen (a male hormone) effects.
+It works by reducing the testosterone in the blood that is known to cause

 hormonal acne.
 If you suffer from monthly breakouts (mainly cystic and on the lower half of the face), you are likely experiencing hormonal acne.